 Nutrition

-- Light green veggies — steamed broccoli, garlic parmesan roasted green beans, or sautéed spinach balance the creamy sauce and add brightness.
+- A simple green vegetable: Steamed broccoli, green beans, or sautéed spinach add freshness against the creamy sauce.

-- Garlic bread or dinner rolls — ideal for scooping up extra sauce and making this meal feel extra cozy.
+- Garlic bread or dinner rolls: Perfect for scooping up the extra sauce.

 Storage & Reheating